 The college is in compliance with the state requirement (SB 1359) to notify students of ZTC classes in the online class schedule by January 2018.

-The college has established an OER Task Force comprised of faculty, staff, administrators, and students, which met regularly in 2017-18 to further strengthen these efforts.
+The college has established an OER Task Force comprised of faculty, staff, administrators, and students, which meets occasionally to further strengthen these efforts.

 MiraCosta was accepted as a member in the Open Education Global / Community College Consortium for Open Educational Resources in May 2017.